dmastrop/Terraform-spacelift-aws/README.md

-main branch is the modular implementation of the terraform infra deployment (compute and networking terraform modules)
+main branch is the latest modular implementation of the terraform infra deployment (compute and networking terraform modules)

+development_through_18_first_modular is the first terraform modular implementation

 development_through_14 is the non-modular implementation on the terraform infra deployment